nablarch/nablarch-document/en/application_framework/adaptors/web_thymeleaf_adaptor.rst

   Tests are conducted using Thymeleaf version 3.0.9 RELEASE.
   When changing the version, test in the project to confirm that there are no problems.

-Configuration for using the Web application Thymeleaf adapter
+Configuration for using the web application Thymeleaf adapter
 ------------------------------------------------------------------

 To use this adapter, configure :java:extdoc:`ThymeleafResponseWriter<nablarch.fw.web.handler.responsewriter.thymeleaf.ThymeleafResponseWriter>` to :java:extdoc:`HttpResponseHandler<nablarch.fw.web.handler.HttpResponseHandler>`  in the component configuration file.